 Indeed, you can see Muslims arguing for such a thing here and here.
 These seven layers of the atmosphere predicted by the Qur’an, according to the Muslims, are the troposphere, stratosphere, mesosphere, thermosphere, exosphere, ionosphere, and the magnetosphere.
 Because there are seven layers in the atmosphere, the Qur’an must be right and contain a scientific miracle.

 Secondly, according to NASA’s website, there are only six layers in the atmosphere.
-In other words, this connection is entirely non-existent.
+In other words, this connection is entirely non-existent in the first place.
 Unlike the diagram above, NASA does not include the magnetosphere.
-Indeed, what the magnetosphere actually is, is not a layer in our atmosphere, but rather a region surrounding any astronomical body, such as our Earth, in which is dominated by the astronomical bodies magnetic field.
-It is simply not part of the atmosphere.
+Indeed, what the magnetosphere actually is, is a region surrounding any astronomical body, such as our Earth, in which is dominated by the astronomical bodies magnetic field.
+It isn’t a later in the atmosphere.

-Unfortunately for the Muslims, the problems do not end there.
-On the off chance that the magnetosphere really is part of the atmosphere (which is a zero chance), Islam is actually a false religion, not a true one.
-Why is this so?
-Take a look at the following verse from the Qur’an:
+Unfortunately for the Muslims, the problems don’t end there.
+On the off chance that the magnetosphere really is part of the atmosphere, Islam is actually a false religion, not a true one.
+Take a look at what else the Qur’an has to say about the seven heavens:

 “So He ordained them seven heavens in two periods, and revealed in every heaven its affair; and We adorned the lower heaven with brilliant stars…” (Qur’an 41:12)

-According to an atmospheric interpretation of these verses from the Qur’an, this other verse in the Qur’an we have just seen is telling us that the lower heavens possess the stars.
-So, according to the Muslims who make this atmospheric connection, this verse is really saying that the stars in our universe are actually located in the lower layers of Earth’s atmosphere.
-What is wrong with this?
-Nothing, except for such a thing being incomprehensibly false.
+According to this verse, the Qur’an is telling us that the lower heavens possess the stars.
+So, according to the Muslims who believes that the seven heavens are the layers of the atmosphere, this verse must mean that the stars are actually located in the lower layers of our atmosphere — which is totally ridiculous.
 The nearest star is nowhere close to our atmosphere, let alone inside of it, for the nearest star to our Earth is the sun, which is nearly 150,000,000 kilometers away from Earth.
-So, there are two options for our Muslim friends here:
+If the stars were anywhere near the Earth, let alone right there in our atmosphere, we would all be incinerated.
+So, either the seven heavens in the Qur’an has nothing to do with the atmosphere, and Muhammad is off the hook, or the seven heavens is talking about the layers of our atmosphere, and Muhammad is a false prophet for revealing this fake information.
+The Muslim gets to choose which option he goes with.

-Now, let us finally place the final nail into this idea of a ‘miracle’.
-Indeed, we shall entirely concede that the concept of the seven heavens WAS INDEED a scientific miracle, only obtainable to the the people that lived before this scientific discovery because of direct knowledge given to them by God.
+Are we done?
+No, there’s still another nail that we need in this coffin.
+Indeed, we shall entirely concede that the concept of the seven heavens WAS INDEED a scientific miracle, only obtainable to the people that lived before this scientific discovery because of knowledge given to them by God.
 So, what do we do now?
 Convert to Islam?
 No. Why?
 Because the notion of seven heavens PREDATES Islam.
-Indeed, I am someone who has read lots of ancient history, including some of the apocryphal writings based on the New Testament.
-One of those apocryphal writings I have read is known as the Martyrdom of Isaiah, and it possesses the concept of the seven heavens, several hundred years before Islam was invented.
+Indeed, the Martyrdom of Isaiah, for example, possesses the concept of the seven heavens and dates several hundred years before the Islamic religion came about.
 In fact most of the Martyrdom of Isaiah revolves around the concept of the seven heavens.
-The author of the Martyrdom of Isaiah forged this writing as a counterfeit to the New Testament, but because we now know the Martyrdom of Isaiah clearly contains a scientific miracle, in which Muslims copied from and added to their Qur’an, it was not forged by Christian heretics, but rather entirely inspired!
-Meaning we all now should convert to Christianity.
+The polytheists are the ones who originally came up with the idea of the seven heavens, and so by Muslim logic, the polytheists are the true believers of God because God obviously gave them this miraculous scientific knowledge thousands of years before they could have possibly known it.
+Hallelujah!